All articles

 Avoid (For Now): Sectors 104+

-Why: Prices already ran up 28-35% in 2024-25 on SPR hype.
-Current rates (₹5-6.5k/sqft) don't justify the infrastructure deficit.
-Schools, hospitals, malls are still 10-15km away.
+Why: Prices already ran up 28–35% in 2024–25 on SPR hype.
+Current rates (₹5–6.5k/sqft) do not justify the infrastructure deficit.
+Schools, hospitals, and malls are still 10–15km away.

-Builder Analysis: Who's Delivering on Sohna Road?
+Which Builders Are Delivering on Sohna Road?

 Tier 1 (Strong delivery record, low risk):